steveshogren/hugo-blog/content/post/haskell-is-the-dark-souls-of-programming.md

    print x
 ```

 So simple!
 This is why laugh at my NodeJS loving friends!
-What a bunch of cretins.

 ``` bash
 > stack build